pouryare/Predicting-Diamond-Sales-Price/README.md

 # Diamond Price Prediction

 This project implements a machine learning model to predict diamond prices based on various characteristics.
-It uses a dataset from Kaggle and provides a Jupyter notebook for data analysis, model training, and prediction.
+It uses a dataset from Kaggle and provides a web interface for users to input diamond features and receive price predictions.

 ![Project Screenshot](Screenshot.png)